What is IDaaS?

-Some companies’ identity needs may go beyond IDaaS capabilities.
-Ubisecure, for example, offers a comprehensive Identity Platform with IAM deployment choices from IDaaS, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacenter with local user directory(s).
+Some companies’ identity needs may go beyond IAM SaaS capabilities.
+Ubisecure, for example, offers a comprehensive Identity Platform with IAM deployment choices from Identity-as-a-Service, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacenter with local user directory(s).

 Why would my business need IDaaS?

-Safeguard against data breaches
+IDaaS safeguards against data breaches

 Data privacy has recently been (and will remain) a much-discussed topic, with data breaches making news headlines every day.
 Data breach scandals damage an organisation’s reputation, no matter what size, driving away business – not to mention huge regulatory fines (such as those as a result of GDPR non-compliance).